reubenjds/AWS-Certified-Cloud-Practitioner-Notes/topics/security_and_compliance.md

 - Create individual users instead of using root.
 - Use roles for EC2 instances.

+### Security Groups

+- Act as an extra layer of security to determine who operate at the instance level.
+- Allows you to specify allowable protocols
+- Stateful (if traffic goes out it allows the traffic to redirect back)

+### NACL (Network Access Control List)

+- Tries to allow or deny traffic based on protocol and source IPs
+- Operates at the subnet level

 ### Web Application Firewall (WAF)

 - Protects web applications from common web attacks like SQL injection.